• Skip to main content

 9. Add the chopped onion to the skillet.
 Saute until softened and just starting to brown.

-How to make Gravy for Pork Chops
+How to make gravy for Crispy Fried Pork Chops

 1. To your pan, add the chicken stock and de-glaze the bottom of the pan.
 You want to lift up all of the little browned bits left on the bottom from the pork chops and onions.